Currently, ISCA has four classes of membership. Click on the links below to find out more about each membership class.

 Do I need to complete the Singapore CA Qualification (SCAQ) Programme (formerly known as Singapore Qualification Programme) for re-admission to the membership?

 Former members may be re-admitted based on the Transitional Arrangements to qualify as a Chartered Accountant of Singapore (CA (Singapore)) if it is within the specified timelines.

-If you are a former member whose re-admission application does not fall under the Transitional Arrangements, you shall, at the time of your application for re-admission, have completed the Singapore Qualification Programme or obtain a recognised equivalent professional qualification, which has established reciprocal membership with ISCA.
+If you are a former member whose re-admission application does not fall under the Transitional Arrangements, you shall, at the time of your application for re-admission, have completed the Singapore CA Qualification (SCAQ) Programme (formerly known as Singapore Qualification Programme) or obtain a recognised equivalent professional qualification, which has established reciprocal membership with ISCA.

 There are 2 types of certificate of good standing applicable to members who are public accountants:

 1. Certificate of good standing for purpose of registration as public accountant (first time registration) which states

 - that an individual is a Chartered Accountant of Singapore as conferred by the Institute;

 - the name of qualification and date of passing the final examination;

 - the date of completion of the Public Practice Program (PPP); and